Claim Procedures ( claimprocs )

 Substitution Code: The Ins Subst Code entered for the procedure code.
 Used for situations like posterior composites, where the insurance company downgrades it to the rate of an amalgam.

-PPO Fee Schedule: The Fee Schedule set for set for PPO Plan Type insurance in the Edit Insurance Plan window.
+PPO Fee Schedule: The Fee Schedule assigned to a PPO Plan Type insurance in the Edit Insurance Plan window.

-Allowed Fee Schedule: The fee schedule set for Carrier Allowed Amounts on the Edit Insurance Plan window.
+Allowed Fee Schedule: The fee schedule assigned to Carrier Allowed Amounts on the Edit Insurance Plan window.

 Allowed Amt: Insurance allowed fee (e.g., contracted fee).
 Frequently, insurance companies do not allow the full fee because they claim it is above UCR for the area.
 In these cases, enter the allowed fee that should be used for all calculations instead of the Fee.